mmckelvy/psql-sheet/README.md

 ## Share the Google Sheet with your service account email

-Find it under the `client_email` property in your JSON key file.
+Find your service account email under the `client_email` property in your JSON key file.

 ## Run your queries